Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross National Expenditure data was reported at 1,157.938 USD bn in 2010.
-AU: GDP: 2010 Price: USD: Gross National Expenditure data is updated yearly, averaging 1,157.938 USD bn from Jun 2010 to 2010, with 1 observations.
+AU: GDP: 2010 Price: USD: Gross National Expenditure data is updated yearly, averaging 1,157.938 USD bn from Jun 2010 (Median) to 2010, with 1 observations.
 The data reached an all-time high of 1,157.938 USD bn in 2010 and a record low of 1,157.938 USD bn in 2010.
 AU: GDP: 2010 Price: USD: Gross National Expenditure data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Gross national expenditure (formerly domestic absorption) is the sum of household final consumption expenditure (formerly private consumption), general government final consumption expenditure (formerly general government consumption), and gross capital formation (formerly gross domestic investment).
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range